DBoo92/317Hardware/index.md

 I am currently ahead of my project schedule.
 My breadboarding is complete and I have started soldering.
 My PCB should be fully soldered in the next few days.
-I am still slightly over budget due to the ADC and the Pi 4 upgrade.
+I am still slightly over budget due to adding the ADC and the Pi 4 upgrade.
 No extra costs/obstacles since the ADC.

 -----